christie is an integrative therapist in brooklyn

 Hi!
 I’m Christie (she/her).
-I enjoy co-creating the everyday conditions for more clarity, choice, and connection, inside and out.
+I enjoy co-creating the practical conditions for more clarity, choice, and connection, inside and out.

-My integrative and invitational practice brings together contemporary mind-body-relationship psychotherapy, traditional healing arts, and movements for transformative mental health.
+My integrative and invitational online practice brings together contemporary mind-body-relationship psychotherapies grounded in traditional healing arts and movements for transformative mental health.

 As a longtime practitioner, I stay inspired with collaborative learning based in vast and interconnected healing traditions.
 I also love to cook, knit, read poetry, and be in nature.